theNewDynamic/how-the-icc-works.org/_preliminary-examination/personal-jurisdiction.md

 ---

 The ICC can *only* investigate and prosecute “natural persons” who are over the age of *18*.
-The ICC cannot investigate or prosecute governments, corporations, political parties, or rebel movements, but may investigate individuals personally who are members of such groups.
+The ICC cannot investigate or prosecute governments, corporations, political parties, or rebel movements, but may investigate individuals who are members of groups.